bridgerust/bridgerust/docs/best_practices.md

-# Kabod Best Practices
+# Embex Best Practices

-This guide covers best practices for using Kabod effectively in production.
+This guide covers best practices for using Embex effectively in production.

 ## Table of Contents